-If your doctor spots something out of the ordinary on your chest X-ray or CT scan, he may ask you to get a lung biopsy.
+If your doctor spots something out of the ordinary on your chest X-ray or CT scan, they may ask you to get a lung biopsy.
 In this procedure, a doctor removes a small sample of cells from your lung and checks it under a microscope for signs of disease.

 You may also get a lung biopsy to help figure out why there's fluid in your lungs or to diagnose cancer.
 Whatever the reason, you may have lots of questions about how it's done and how to get ready.
 A lot depends on which type of lung biopsy your doctor recommends.